QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 [user@example-AppVM ~]$ ln -s /usr/share/applications/mozilla-thunderbird.desktop ~/.config/autostart/mozilla-thunderbird.desktop
 ```

 Note that the app will autostart only when the AppVM starts.
-If you would like the AppVM to autostart, select the "Start qube automatically on boot" checkbox in the AppVM's Qube Settings.
+If you would like the AppVM to autostart, select the "Start PedOS VM automatically on boot" checkbox in the AppVM's PedOS VM Settings.

 [domUs]: /doc/glossary/#domu
 [TemplateVMs]: /doc/templates/
 [StandaloneVM]: /doc/standalone-and-hvm/
-[Updating Qubes OS]: /doc/updating-qubes-os/
+[Updating PedOS]: /doc/updating-PedOS/
 [security]: /security/
 [TemplateBasedVMs]: /doc/glossary/#templatebasedvm
 [testing]: /doc/testing
 [RPM Fusion]: http://rpmfusion.org/
-[service framework]: /doc/qubes-service/
+[service framework]: /doc/PedOS-service/
 [How to Reinstall a TemplateVM]: /doc/reinstall-template/